FarronF/limerick-council-meetings/meetings/2021/10/20-Municipal District of Newcastle West Joint Policing Sub Committee Meeting/Minutes - Municipal District of Newcastle West Joint Policing Sub Committee Meeting - 3rd March 2021.md

 the reduction in crime statistics in 2020 and the associated Covid 19 Regulations which were

-in place which may have attributed to a reduction in crime.--- 2
+in place which may have attributed to a reduction in crime.
+---
+2

 She noted the cases which the Gardai have dealt with including burglaries, property crime,